Tarrant County Health Department (Public Health)

 Food inspection and complaint process

 Inspectors use standardized checklists to evaluate temperature control, cross-contamination prevention, employee hygiene, and facility maintenance.
-Violations trigger corrective actions and follow-ups.
-If you experience a suspected foodborne illness or observe unsafe practices, use the county’s official food establishment complaint form to generate a documented review.
+Violations may lead to corrective actions and follow-up inspections.
+Suspected foodborne illness or unsafe practices can be reported through the county’s official complaint process.

-On-site sewage systems require careful design, permitting, and maintenance to protect groundwater and neighboring properties.
-Environmental Health evaluates systems and responds to investigation requests when malfunctions or nuisances are reported.
+On-site sewage systems in unincorporated areas require design review, permitting, and maintenance oversight.
+Environmental Health evaluates systems and responds to reports of malfunction or nuisance conditions.

-See how Public Health Emergency Preparedness strengthens readiness through planning and coordinated response.
+See how Public Health Emergency Preparedness supports planning and coordinated response.

 Public Health Emergency Preparedness